Elderjs/docs/elderguide.com/elderjs.md

 Note: If you really want to do data fetching and manipulation in your templates, nothing is stopping you.

+### Elder.js Compared to SvelteKit

+How Elder compares to SvelteKit is a very common question.
+The key distinction is that Elder.js is designed with Partial Hydration in mind and offers tools to help make building large static sites easier.

+1. When it comes to building non-trivial static sites, there is a lot of data massaging that needs to happen and be in sync across the entire project.
+A good example is when reading from a headless CMS or generating a sitemap.
+With Elder.js, you can massage this data once and add it where you need to via a hook and it will be available on all pages.
+This is what enables Elder's extreme build speed, whereas SvelteKit has no data pipeline opinion.
+2. Elder.js has `shortcodes` which allow you to future proof your content.
+3. Elder.js uses `hooks` allowing your team to encapsulate much of a site's complexity in one place.
+These hooks also empower a growing ecosystem of plugins.
+4. Complete control over routing and url structure.
+SvelteKit uses file based routing which has it's benefits and limitations.

+In short, Elder.js is purpose built to run flagship SEO sites with 10-100k pages.

+SvelteKit is not out of beta but [currently does not](https://github.com/sveltejs/kit/issues/1390) support Partial Hydration - you have to opt in/out of JS on a per-page basis, instead of per-component.

+SvelteKit uses vite and has a bit of a higher quality developer experience.

+### Adding Database Access

+If your project is going to be querying its data from a database, we recommend using the bootstrap hook and adding a connection to your database on the “query” property.
+[See this hook example above](https://elderguide.com/tech/elderjs/#hook-example-1-bootstrap).

+### Customizing the HTML 'shell'

+In certain cases, you may want to customize the shell that Elder.js writes the `templateHtml` and `layoutHtml` to.

+Often a quick regex on the `html` hook is enough, but if you'd like complete control, you can overwrite how Elder.js compiles the html by:

+1. Add `elderCompileHtml` to the `hooks.disable` array in your `elder.config.js`.
+2. Register a new function on the `compileHtml` hook and implement your desired functionality.
+(Look for `elderCompileHtml` in @elderjs/elderjs's `hooks.ts` file.)

 ### How Does Elder.js Differ From Sapper?

 Sapper is a full stack Svelte framework that does server side rendering and supports static exporting of your site.